Advances in photocathode development for PICOSEC Micromegas precise-timing detectors

 \section{Photocathode characterisation}

 The characterisation of four photocathode materials - CsI, Ti, B$_4$C and DLC - is presented.
-The research included laboratory tests of optical and resistive properties together with beam measurements to evaluate time resolution and photoelectron yield.
-The studies involved scanning the cathode voltage while keeping the anode voltage fixed at \(V_A = 275~\mathrm{V}\).
-To ensure uniform experimental conditions, the beam measurements were performed using an identical single-pad metallic detector featuring a 10\,mm diameter active area and pre-amplification and amplification gaps of approximately 127\,$\mu$m, operated in sealed mode at a gas pressure of 990 $\pm$ 5\,mbar.
-A~detailed description of the mechanical design is provided in~\cite{UtrobicicSinglePad}.
-For selected CsI tests, a~prototype with a~surface resistivity of 20\,M$\Omega$/$\Box$ was used and operated in flushing mode, as specified where relevant.
+The research included laboratory tests of optical and resistive properties, along with beam measurements to evaluate time resolution and photoelectron yield.
+The studies involved scanning the cathode voltage while keeping the anode voltage fixed at \(V_A = 275~\mathrm{V}\) and the mesh at ground potential.
+The highest cathode voltage used was always set to 10 V below the discharge threshold in the detector.
+In each case, voltage scans were performed by decreasing the cathode voltage in 10~V steps from the maximum value, covering at least three voltage points.